Sagar2366/linux_the_final_boss/Day_06/notes_and_exercises.md

 3. Replace every "user1" with "admin" in the log file.
 4. Count how many times each log level appears.
 5. Extract all unique IP addresses.
+6. Extract all IP addresses from sample.log and from access.log (if available).
-6. Print lines 3 through 6 of the sample.log file.
+7. Print lines 3 through 6 of the sample.log file.
-7. Delete all INFO entries from the log file (output to a new file).
+8. Delete all INFO entries from the log file (output to a new file).

 ---